Snap! Catch2

 The Catch2 logo from the catch2 project.

-The Ubuntu system is often quite behind with the version of Catch2 (actually, it is not even available on Ubuntu 16.04, which only offers version 1.x) so we decided to create our own package with the latest release.
+The Ubuntu system is often quite behind with the version of Catch2 (actually, it was not even available on Ubuntu 16.04, which only offers version 1.x) so we decided to create our own package with the latest release.

 The original source is available on github.